You remember who was there. Not what you ate.

 For restaurants

 We're letting people in slowly.
-Request your seat.
+Save your seat.

 “Makan started as a Snapchat story shared between our closest friends.
 Over six years and thousands of meals later, we realised we'd built a habit worth keeping — so we built an app around it.”